 Stay Tuned For More…

-Hopefully, you’ve adjusted everything to suit your needs better.
-Of course, nothing is perfect but iOS does offer advanced security to ensure your data and privacy stay guarded.
+Hopefully, you learned about a useful iPhone setting or two.
+There are options for convenience, parental control, and many for security.
+Of course, nothing is perfect—but iOS does offer advanced security to ensure your data and privacy stay guarded.

-Plus, there are quite a few user-friendly features like Continuity that offers a seamless experience across iDevices.
+Plus, there are quite a few user-friendly features like Continuity that offer a seamless experience across iDevices.

-With Apple always trying its best to improve the performance, we can expect iOS to continue to get better.
+With Apple always trying its best to improve performance, we can expect iOS to continue to push the boundaries of possibility.
 Let me know your thoughts down below.